-Social workers shall support and advocate for recruitment, admissions and hiring, and retention efforts in social work programs and agencies that ensure diversity within the profession.
+Social workers shall support and advocate for recruitment, admissions and hiring, and retention efforts in social work programs and organizations to ensure diversity within the profession.

-Increasing cultural competence within the profession requires demonstrated efforts to recruit and retain a diverse cadre of social workers, many of whom would bring some "indigenous" cultural competence to the profession as well as demonstrated efforts to increase avenues for the acquisition of culturally competent skills by all social workers.
-Diversity should be represented at all levels of the organization, and not just among direct practitioners.
+Increasing cultural competence within the profession requires recruitment and retention of a multicultural cadre of social workers, many of whom would bring some "indigenous" cultural competence to the profession as well as demonstrated efforts to increase avenues for the acquisition of culturally competent skills by all social workers.
+Cultural diversity should be evident within all organizational levels, and not just among direct practitioners.

 The social work profession has espoused a commitment to diversity, inclusion, and affirmative action.
+However, available statistics indicate that in the United States social workers are predominantly white and female (86.0 percent), 8 percent are African American, 3 percent are Latinas, and 3 percent identify as other (NASW, Center for Workforce Studies [CFWS], 2006a); male social workers are 85 percent white, 8 percent African American, 5 percent Latino, and 2 percent other (NASW, CFSW, 2006b).

-However, available statistics indicate that in the United States social workers are predominantly white (88.5 percent) and female (78.0 percent).
-The proportion of people of color has remained relatively stable in the social work membership of the National Association of Social Workers over a period of several years: 5.3 percent identify themselves as African American; Hispanics, including Mexican Americans, Puerto Ricans, and other Hispanic groups constitute about 2.8 percent of the membership; Asians and Pacific Islanders 1.7 percent; and American Indians/First Nations People 0.5 percent (Gibelman & Schervish, 1997).
+The proportion of people of color has increased in NASW's membership over a period of several years: 8.5 percent identify themselves as African American; Hispanics, including Mexican Americans, Puerto Ricans, and other Hispanic groups, constitute about 4.5 percent of the membership; Asians and Pacific Islanders 1.9 percent; and American Indians/First Nations People 0.5 percent (personal communication with T. Chang, database administrator, NASW, Washington, DC, March 16, 2015).

+Major demographic shifts in the U.S. population "will affect the social work workforce, their 39 clients, agencies, organizations, communities and service delivery systems" (NASW, CFSW, 2011, p.
+1).
 Social work client populations are more diverse than the social work profession itself.
-In many instances, service to clients is targeted to marginalized communities and special populations, groups that typically include disproportionately high numbers of people of color, elderly people, people with disabilities, and clients of lower socioeconomic status.
+In many instances, services to clients are targeted to marginalized communities and special populations, groups that typically include disproportionately high numbers of people of color, older adults, people with disabilities, and clients of lower socioeconomic status.